The Many Hazards of Winter Weather to Businesses

 The Federal Emergency Management Agency (FEMA) says many factors lead to “snow-induced structural failures,” including the shape of the roof, its slope, construction, maintenance, exposure to wind, and the type of snow that has accumulated.
 Building experts recommend removing snow as it builds up (but do it safely!).
 The American Journal of Emergency Medicine reports that about 11,500 people show up in emergency rooms each year to be treated for snow-removal accidents.

-Precipitation can lead to reduced visibility, which may impact business functions or customer visits.
+Precipitation can lead to reduced visibility, which may impact business functions and employee safety.
 Make sure delivery drivers and other employees driving company vehicles clean windshields and windows in advance of a storm.
 The windshield washer fluid reservoir should be full.
 Basic safety instructions apply here: remove exterior ice from windows and the windshield.
-Use the defroster prior to operating the vehicle.
+Use the defroster before operating the vehicle.

 Each winter, review a safety checklist with any colleague who operates a company car, van, or truck:

-● Turn headlights on and use hazard lights if your speed is more than 15 miles below posted limit.
+- Turn headlights on and use hazard lights if your speed is more than 15 miles below the posted limit.

 Even if your employees drive safely, others may not, so make sure to remind your drivers to drive defensively.
 Finally, encourage drivers to use apps such as Google Maps or Waze to check driving conditions and road closures in wintery weather.